rts2271/MyDev/README.md

 Configuration
   In the root folder is a .env configuration file.
 For the initial setup, update the DOCKERUSER, DOCKERGROUP and DOCKERUSERID to match your local account.
+  If building a local dev environment
     Navigate to the SSL folder. cd site/ssl and generate the following SSL files.
     For this example we are using the STACKDOMAIN appmerc set up in the .env file.
 We have chosen this for this example.
       Example:
-    mkcert dbadmin.test
         mkcert api.appmerc.test
-    mkcert llm.appmerc.test
-    mkcert n8n.appmerc.test
   The build will create the structure SUBDOMAIN.STACKDOMAIN.test

   Using the above domains in the example hosts file entry
     127.0.0.1 api.appmerc.test
-    127.0.0.1 llm.appmerc.test
+    127.0.0.1 llm.test
-    127.0.0.1 n8n.appmerc.test
+    127.0.0.1 n8n.test
     127.0.0.1 dbadmin.test

   Set your local environment path for Docker and the bin folder
   EXAMPLE
-  export PATH=$PATH:~/LlamaDocker
-  export PATH=$PATH:~/LlamaDocker/bin
+  export PATH=$PATH:~/MyDev/bin
   Exit and reload your terminal
 Build
   In the root folder run bin/dockerbuild